Seeking ideas for different classroom desk arrangements to try?

 The teacher also maintains a prominent position at the front of the room.

 It works well for traditional teaching styles along with blended styles or self-learning.

 However, it is less effective for arranging smaller groups or labs.

-The modified horseshoe is a unique arrangement with columns of desks and a single row with space between each group of desks.
+The modified horseshoe involves columns of desks and a single row with space between each group of desks.